 There’s one thing I don’t know, though.
 How warm does the climate have to be before a vapour barrier isn’t needed on the warm side of exterior walls?
 I live in Canada, and we certainly need vapour barriers in homes across the country.
 But what about further south?
 Does anyone know at what latitude warm-side vapour barriers cease being necessary?
 Send me an email if you can help answer this question.

-Click below to watch and learn how vapour barriers work and why they matter.
+Click above to watch and learn how vapour barriers work in a cold climate and why they matter.